DanteLore/dantelore/content/posts/time-at-the-bar-chart.md

 1543264444458 | 3 | 3 | 8496
 1543264450501 | 1 | 1 | 16409
 <!-- /wp:syntaxhighlighter/code -->
-Obviously, the beer festival can't pause every time the organisers want to draw a bar chart, so I added a little dictionary-based cache between Kafka and the front end.&nbsp; You can find [the code for my simple caching web service on Github](https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/reports/SalesServer.scala) as always.
+Obviously, the beer festival can't pause every time the organisers want to draw a bar chart, so I added a little dictionary-based cache between Kafka and the front end.&nbsp; You can find <a href="https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/reports/SalesServer.scala">the code for my simple caching web service on Github</a> as always.

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/11/DIY-Kafka-REST-Proxy-1-1024x233.png"/>

-The middle-tier is a basic self-contained REST service based on [code here](https://github.com/DanteLore/events_to_models/blob/master/src/main/webapp/barchart.html)), which pulls data from the middle tier in JSON format.&nbsp; I'm not recommending this as a production architecture, but it's a nice demo!
+The middle-tier is a basic self-contained REST service based on <a href="https://github.com/DanteLore/events_to_models/blob/master/src/main/webapp/barchart.html">code here</a>), which pulls data from the middle tier in JSON format.&nbsp; I'm not recommending this as a production architecture, but it's a nice demo!

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/11/Screenshot-2018-11-26-21.14.26-1024x555.png"/>